What is TimberTop?

 You will also be required to submit your completed online waiver before you arrive.
 You will receive an email with a link to the waiver once your reservation is confirmed.

 Lockers will not be available for rent this year and we will not be able to store keys or personal items behind the desk.
 Please plan what items you plan to leave at home, in your vehicle, in a backpack or fanny pack or in your pockets.

 Will there be any staff or guides on the courses with me?

-We also have multiple rescue guides on site at all times should you get into a situation where you feel you need additional assistance or need to exit a course midway through for health and wellbeing reasons.
+We also have multiple rescue guides on site at all times should you get into a situation where you feel you need additional assistance or need to exit a course midway through for health and well-being reasons.
 Our rescue guides have received in-depth and specific training for this purpose and occasionally you may actually see them practicing their skills in trees nearby between assisting customers.
 During a rescue our guides will be wearing their community masks and we will be asking those we are rescuing to wear theirs as well.
 Your mask protects us and our mask protects you so that everyone is safe.

 How does The Flying Squirrel system work?